-The Indiana University Honors Program in Foreign Languages (IUHPFL), as an honors program, outlines clear norms of conduct for its students to follow and relies upon the individual student's sense of responsibility and honesty to understand and abide by this Honor Code.
-In order for a student to participate in the program, they must agree to and abide by the following terms:
+The Indiana University Honors Program in Foreign Languages (IUHPFL), as an "honors" program, outlines clear norms of conduct for its students to follow and relies upon the individual student's sense of responsibility and honesty to understand and abide by this Honor Code.
+In order for a student to participate in the program, they must agree to and abide by the following terms.
+The strength of the program as a whole is determined by its individual students.
+Pledging to uphold the Honor Code is as much a pledge to one's team as to oneself.

-- At all times during the program, students are expected to uphold the
+- Throughout the program, students are expected to demonstrate the

-8 Core Values of IUHPFL:- Appreciation - Acknowledging the qualities and kind acts of others
+8 Core Values of IUHPFL through their words and actions:- Appreciation - Acknowledging the qualities and kind acts of others

 - Diligence - Focusing with enthusiasm on academic and personal goals